- Taking the time to create good communication and a strong marriage

 The following is a full transcript of a Facebook Live, where Susie is speaking extemporaneously – she is unscripted and unedited.

-Hey that tone of voice is hard for me.
+Hey, that tone of voice is hard for me.
 That tone of voice shuts me down.
-That tone of voice makes me feel well.
-It doesn’t make me feel when you use that tone of voice.
-I feel notice the shift there.
+That tone of voice makes me feel, well It doesn’t make me feel. when you use that tone of voice, I feel.
+Notice the shift there.
 He doesn’t make me feel anything, but when he does this or uses that tone of voice, I then feel either put down or talked down to.
 And so I addressed it in the moment, again, marriage for this moment versus the whole kitten caboodle of every other time you’ve used that tone, or we’ve been struggling this with this for years or whatever it is that we want to bring into the moment that isn’t helpful.
-So tip number one, create a marriage for this moment, take the stuff you can and that you can leave for later the stuff from the past, leave it for later, put it in a box and don’t deal with everything right now.
-It’s kind of like if you’re home with your kiddos and trying to do work and parenting and house and office and all the things, it’s not the time to be hard on yourself.
-We’re not cleaning up a room or not staying on top of certain price
+So tip number one, create a marriage for this moment, take the stuff you can and that you can leave for later the stuff from the past, leave it for later, put it in a box, and don’t deal with everything right now.
+It’s kind of like if you’re home with your kiddos and trying to do work and parenting and house and office and all the things, it’s not the time to be hard on yourself for not cleaning up a room or not staying on top of certain projects.

 Well, so pop in the comments below what you mean when you say or what you think of.
-When I say communication issues to me, communicating is across the board.
-I need to share feelings, thoughts, ideas we need to express our, you know hopes and dreams, all of that communication.
+When I say communication issues.
+To me, communicating is across the board.
+I need to share feelings, thoughts, ideas we need to express our, you know hopes and dreams, all that’s communication.
 Sometimes that leads to conflict.
 Sometimes that gets hard.
 Sometimes that gets squirrely.
 And to me, that’s conflict.
-And I don’t think conflicts bad.
+And I don’t think conflict’s bad.
 I think healthy conflict and being able to have healthy conflict is such an important part of a strong marriage.
-And that’s again, post for another day, I’m working on a course on unhealthy conflict in marriage because I really feel like if we can learn to do that hard stuff, well, we then can build a stronger connection.
+And that’s again, post for another day, I’m working on a course on unhealthy conflict in marriage because I really feel like if we can learn to do that hard stuff well, we then can build a stronger connection.
 So here’s the tip I have for you today in terms of, well, a couple of tips, the first one, remember marriage for the moment.

 He talked about how, when he was growing up, that wasn’t something that they did a lot communicate about, hopes, dreams, hard things.
 Talk about things in the moment, address things.
 So they, things would just get built up under the rug when they didn’t talk about them.
 And I was so excited to hear this because this is the drum I beat.
 This is my part of my life’s work is teaching people to communicate effectively.
 So timing is really important.
 Think about the best time for you and your spouse to have a conversation about something that’s hard about something that might not be just, Hey, let’s talk about what you want for dinner.
 I mean, I hope that’s not a hard conversation in your house, but you know the stuff that you have to sit down and sort through when you have to sit down and sort through something, it’s a conversation, it’s something that we have to talk about.

 And so one of the things that I have helped both in our marriage has helped our marriage, but help lots of clients do is this idea of thinking through the timing.
-And two things can happen with that one.
-You think through, when do I like to talk about things?
+And two things can happen with that. one, You think through, when do I like to talk about things?
 When does he, or she like to talk about things?
 What is their best time?
-What is their best, you know, hour?
-Usually we end up having these conversations after the kids are in bed, when we’re both exhausted and nobody has any emotional margin to deal with the hard stuff.
+What is their best hour?
+Usually we end up having these conversations after the kids are in bed when we’re both exhausted and nobody has any emotional margin to deal with the hard stuff.
 So I’m going to recommend you don’t have these conversations, you know, right before bedtime.
 Cause then they can get escalated.
-You don’t have a lot of margin.
+You don’t have a lot of margins.
 You go to bed angry.
 That’s just so discouraging.
-So that’s not rarely if ever a good time to talk about hard things unless you’re night owls and you’ve got, you know, time to talk and then hours to be together afterwards.
+So that’s not, rarely if ever a good time to talk about hard things unless you’re night owls and you’ve got, you know, time to talk and then hours to be together afterward.

 Really important to think that through.
 So you’re not tense when it comes to talking about the hard stuff.
 So one of the things I have learned to do is think about when is his best time to talk.
 So when does your spouse’s best time to talk is in the morning.
 And right now we have the luxury of lunch together, you know, lunchtime together or being home together all day.
 So you could say, you know, you know, I I’m thinking that maybe we should have this conversation at lunch or linger over breakfast and coffee.
 And I’m not saying that it has to be every day you’re doing this, but you might say, you know what, honey, there’s some stuff I want to talk about.
 And I’m wondering when is a good time for you to talk about it?
 Most men are going to go, never don’t let them off the hook with that.

-So we will go.
-Never can we just avoid it?
+Some women will go never can we just avoid it?
 That’s never a good idea.
 Cause then it just builds up under the rug and you don’t deal with it.
 So you can say, we need to talk about this and when’s a good time for you.
 And I would tell them what that this is, you know, I want to talk about, you know, juggling kids schedules differently for John.
-And I want to talk about this this tone of voice that you talk to me.
+And I want to talk about this tone of voice that you talk to me.
 And sometimes that really throws me and it hurts my feelings.
-I want to talk about, you know, some, some questions I have about future plans for us, whatever I want to talk about our finances, whatever you want to talk good, but let this person know what it is you want to talk about.
+I want to talk about, you know, some, some questions I have about future plans for us, whatever I want to talk about our finances, whatever you want to talk about, let this person know what it is you want to talk about.
 And then when is a good time to talk about it for them, let them answer.

 You know, tomorrow at breakfast, tomorrow at lunch, you know, instead of watching a TV show, can we do it after dinner?
 Put the kiddos in their room and have some talk time, have some us time.
 So timing in two ways is really important.
 It’s important that you think about when you can talk about it in terms of when you both have energy and you both have some level of focus and margin and then give them the topic ahead of time.
 So, you know, they can think about it so you can think about it.
 So you’re not blindsiding them.
 A lot of people that, you know, process a little bit are internal processors and really need to think through what they want to say.
 So you might say, I want to talk about let’s do the, let’s do the kids’ schedule.
 I want to talk about how we’re going to juggle the kids with us, both being, working from home.

-You know, I have these couple of things coming up and I need some help.
+You know, I have these couple things coming up and I need some help.
 You know, those kinds of things are what I want to discuss.
-Gus that gives your spouse time to think about what they want to say, what their thoughts are about a service and topic.
+That gives your spouse time to think about what they want to say, what their thoughts are about a certain topic.
 And so if you can think in terms of timing, timing the conversation is really important.
 And then I want to go to tone, just watch your tone of voice.
-Just be aware what I say in this tone of voice to somebody I love one, you know, cared about because you do love and care about your spouse.
-You do love and care about that.
+Just be aware of what I say in this tone of voice to somebody I love one, you know, cared about because you do love and care about your spouse.
+You do love and care about them.
 But sometimes, honestly, folks, they get the worst of us.
 They certainly get the best of us, but they get the worst of us.
 So pause for a minute and think, what is my tone communicating, for example, I want to talk about this.